 Move your wet bag to one of the big front-loading commercial dryers.
 Ideally, you will have used it immediately before for some other laundry to verify that the medium or medium-low setting is indeed accurate.
 Your completely wet down bag will be very clumpy, so here's where a trick helps.
 We either throw a few tennis balls in with the bag (or a very clean pair of running shoes).
 While the bag tumbles and tumbles on medium heat, these items will help break up the wet clumps of down.
 You can also stop the dryer periodically and break up clumps by hand.
 And that's it.
 Just make sure you've identified a dryer that will not get too hot and damage the synthetic fabric of your bag.

-After your bag is dry, it's the perfect time to reapply a spray-on DWR treatment to your bag.
+After your bag is dry, it's the perfect time to reapply a spray-on DWR treatment to your bag, like Nikwax or Granger's.
 We hit the foot area of the bag thoroughly after a wash.
 Make sure your bag is absolutely dry before storage.
 We tend to do this operation on a sunny day where we can lay the bag out in the sun for the DWR to dry for a couple of hours and then stick it back in the dryer on last time to be sure.